GalvanizeOpenSource/math-essentials-for-data-science/src/linear-algebra-1.rst

     6
     \end{pmatrix}

-when written using NumPy is as follows.
+and when written using NumPy is as follows.

 >>> x = np.array([[3,4,5,6]]).T